TY-gregory/js-advance-project--3.0-/README.md

 - the total score of the city and a brief description of it
 - the partial scores of various indicators such as: housing, cost of living, startups, venture capital, travel connectivity, commuting, business freedom, safety, health, education, environmental quality, economy, taxation, Internet access, leisure and culture, tolerance, and outdoor life.
+  -I made with chart.js a graph to more effectively represent data on scores .

 ### Built With